 How to Read Oil Patterns on Bowling Lanes

 Now that you know all bowling oil patterns are not created equal, the next step in your journey is knowing how to figure out the oil pattern you are currently bowling against.

-Don’t worry, you’re not expected to be able to look out on the lane and see how the oil pattern is laid down.
+Don’t worry, you’re not expected to be able to look out on the lane and see how the oil pattern is laid down by the lane machine.
 Instead, the bowling alley should have the pattern they used posted in a public space for all to see.

 If it is not posted, you can also ask an employee or owner for said sheet or get the pattern’s name to find the information you need online.

 After you find your oil pattern sheet, you will see a rundown of the oil pattern length and the different areas of oil saturation.

 Make sure to take special notice of these two factors since they are key in knowing how to bowl with this particular pattern.

 Bowling Fundamentals: Using the Rule of 31

 Depending on the oil pattern present on the lane, as a bowler, you will have to make adjustments to your throw for when your ball ‘reacts’ towards the hook.